Canon 1D Mark II vs 450D

 - More modern: Reflects 3 years and 11 months of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark II emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark II is the clear winner of the match-up (13 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D Mark II vs 450D